Tuppence a quarter

 One side of the counter was used for sweets and the other for biscuits and nuts.

-The 'Milady lady' became a regular feature in Woolies' windows.
-She also appeared on tickets on the counter, which were the only ones to feature colour printing.
+The 'Milady lady' often emblazoned the main windows in the High Street.
+She also appeared on the counter tickets, which were the only ones on the confectionery displays to feature full colour printing.

-Alongside pic'n'mix, Buyers worked with suppliers to develop an enviable range of packaged confectionery.
-Cadbury led the way with fudge and chocolate candies and later an innovative range of slab chocolate.
+To complement the weigh-out sweets, the Buyers sourced an enviable range of packaged confectionery, working with suppliers to shape the range.
+Cadbury led the way with fudge and chocolate candies to complement their traditional slab chocolate.

-Weeks later Melba heard that discerning customers preferred the quality of their arch-rival.
-They added a fine quality half pound (227g) bar for sixpence (2½p), and a two ounce (57g) budget bar for one penny.
+Weeks later it was Melbas turn.
+Customers favoured Cadbury's quality, they were told.
+Soon stores carried a Melba's fine quality half pound (227g) for sixpence (2½p), and a two ounce (57g) budget bar for just one penny.

-In the Thirties the parent company in the USA experimented using more packaging on their goods.
-They found that bagged candy was a particularly good seller, that appealed to different shoppers from the weigh-out range.
+In North America Woolworth began to introduce more packaged lines.
+They enjoyed good sales on bagged candy, finding shoppers who preferred this to their weigh-out range.
 The London Buyers followed the lead and introduced a special fixture to display hanging bags of boiled sweets in 1938.
-At the time the 'Woolco' own brand name also appeared on haberdashery in Britain and on the German company's gramophone records.
+At the time the 'Woolco' own brand name also appeared on haberdashery in Britain and on the German Woolworth's 78rpm records.